 In Singapore, SMEs (small and medium-sized enterprises) represent close to 99% of all enterprises.
-However, numbers can become glaring quickly when we look at mortality of these SMEs – only 1 in 10 SMEs tend to survive in the face of volatile economy and tough competition.
+However, numbers can become glaring quickly when we look at mortality of these SMEs.
+Amidst the coronavirus pandemic in 2020, SMEs are expected to see slower growth and experience a sink in business sentiments.
 In trying to stay ahead of the curve and drive peak performance, these businesses look to quickly acquire financing, but often to no avail.

 There are several reasons and occasions when SMEs require financing.